Ikea CR10 Enclosure Information

 I pre-ran the wires in the back shell since I knew the cable management would not be ideal, and getting the cables in later would be very frustrating so I took the time to feed the wires through first.

 To fix the T-nuts in the 4545 extrusions I used some VHB tape on the backs of the nuts, then set them in place using a longer M5 screw and pressed them into the groove.
 I usually tried to set them so they would be perpendicular to the slot, but the important thing is that they were aligned with the marks I made using the holes in the back shell (so when I install it, the screws will be in line with the nuts).
 This worked really well and I did not miss a single T-nut.
+A simpler method would be to use the roll in type T-nuts which have a spring to hold them in place.

 Before I installed the back shell, I used some 1mm neoprene tape to seal around it (applied to the frame on the top and sides, and to the back shell on the bottom.
 The fit was very tight so the 1mm tape was plenty thick to seal it up, and when the screws were tightened down it all seemed very solid.

-Some M6 hardware is used to install the 18"x24" 3mm thick aluminum composite panel, which I had previously drilled holes in using a printed jig (the gray thing in the 4th pic above).
+Some M6 hardware was used to install the 18"x24" 3mm thick aluminum composite panel, which I had previously drilled holes in using a printed jig (the gray thing in the 4th pic above).
 The panel is held on using 4 M6x16mm hex bolts which are inserted into printed knobs.
 They attach to M6 nuts which are heat set into the back shell.
 I used more of the 1mm neoprene tape on the aluminum panel, and the back shell frame, which should help make a seal when the screws are tightened down.

-Some M6 hardware is used to install the 18"x24" 3mm thick aluminum composite panel, which I had previously drilled holes in using a printed jig (the gray thing in the 4th pic above).
+Some M6 hardware was used to install the 18"x24" 3mm thick aluminum composite panel, which I had previously drilled holes in using a printed jig (the gray thing in the 4th pic above).
 The panel is held on using 4 M6x16mm hex bolts which are inserted into printed knobs.
 They attach to M6 nuts which are heat set into the back shell.
 I used more of the 1mm neoprene tape on the aluminum panel, and the back shell frame, which should help make a seal when the screws are tightened down.

 After using this for months, it is functionally great, and the doors are smooth and I can just push them closed which is nice.
 There is an aesthetic problem which I hope will be fixed by a redesign of the way the doors go together.
 The version I printed relies on glue and 5mm steel dowel pins to hold the doors together and the result is very sturdy.
 I sometimes catch myself leaning on them but they have never given me a reason to doubt their integrity.
 However some of that glue got on the surface and has turned yellow.
 I plan to clean it off but I think a better design would utilize dovetail joints as well as the dowel pins.
 I'd still use glue, but I think it would be less likely to ooze out to the surface.
 That new design is done, but not printed.
-I plan to make some new doors as my time and budget for filament permits though.
-The old doors may find a home on the lower level which I am planning as either a home for the Ender3 or possibly filament storage.

 I am also going to add a drawer to the lower half.
 I found that an Ikea MAXIMERA 21x24 drawer (602.656.72) and UTRUSTA 21" drawer front (302.656.35) will fit with some printed parts to assist in mounting.
 The only drawback is that due to the pandemic, Ikea has a month long turn around on shipping.
 Due to that I did design a printed drawer system, buy when I sliced it, found the print time would be over 2 weeks (oof).
 The cost of the printed system would be about 1.5x more than just buying and waiting for the Ikea drawer too, so I went with the Ikea option.
 With a drawer in the lower section, I would still have the ability to put the Ender3 down there, and would probably need to design a static roof for that section so I could mount lights and other items below the drawer.